-Dispute Resolution Services

-Page: 1

-Residential Tenancy Branch Office of Housing and Construction Standards

-DECISION

-Dispute Codes MNR, OPR

-Introduction

-This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an order of possession and a monetary order for unpaid rent.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on February 12, 2014, the landlord served the tenant with the Notice of Direct Request Proceeding via personal service.
+Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards A matter regarding Century 21 Harbour Realty Ltd. and [tenant name suppressed to protect privacy] DECISION Dispute Codes OPR, MNR Introduction This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an order of possession and a monetary order for unpaid rent.
+The landlords submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on November 17, 2014, the landlord served the tenant with the Notice of Direct Request Proceeding via having the tenant sign and acknowledge personal service.
 Based on the written submissions of the landlord, I find that the tenant has been duly served with the Direct Request Proceeding documents.

-Issues to be Decided

-Is the landlord entitled to an order of possession?
+Issues to be Decided Is the landlord entitled to an order of possession?
 Is the landlord entitled to a monetary order for unpaid rent?

-Background and Evidence

-The landlord submitted the following evidentiary material:

-- A copy of the Proof of Service of the Notice of Direct Request Proceeding; - A copy of a residential tenancy agreement which was signed by the parties on January 12, 2014, indicating that the tenant is obligated to pay \$900.00 in rent in advance on the first day of the month; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which the landlord served on the tenant on February 3, 2014for \$900.00 in unpaid rent due in the month of February; and
+Background and Evidence The landlord submitted the following evidentiary material: - A copy of the Proof of Service of the Notice of Direct Request Proceeding; - A copy of a residential tenancy agreement which was signed by the parties on October 26, 2013, indicating that the tenant is obligated to pay \$1200.00 in rent in advance on the last day of the month; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which the landlord served on the tenant on November 5, 2014 for \$1860.00 in total unpaid rent due upto October 31, 2014; and Page: 2 A copy of the Proof of Service of the Notice to End Tenancy showing that the landlord served the notice to end tenancy on the tenant by having the tenant sign and acknowledge personal service.

-Page: 2

-A copy of the Proof of Service of the Notice to End Tenancy showing that the landlord served the notice to end tenancy on the tenant by having the tenant acknowledge and sign that they were served the notice.

 The Notice restates section 46(4) of the Act which provides that the tenant had five days to pay the rent in full or apply for Dispute Resolution.
 The tenant did not apply to dispute the Notice to End Tenancy within five days from the date of service and the landlord alleged that the tenant did not pay the rental arrears.

-Analysis

-I find that the tenant received the notice to end tenancy on February 3, 2013.
+Analysis I find that the tenant received the notice to end tenancy on November 5, 2014.
 I accept the landlord's undisputed evidence and I find that the tenant did not pay the rental arrears and did not apply to dispute the notice and is therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the notice.
 I grant the landlord an order of possession which must be served on the tenant.
 Should the tenant fail to comply with the order, it may be filed for enforcement in the Supreme Court.

-The landlord advised that the tenant made a partial payment and as of this date the amount of unpaid rent is \$750.00.
-I accept the evidence before me that the tenant has failed to pay \$750.00 in rent for the month of February.
-I find that the landlord is entitled to recover the rental arrears and I grant the landlord a monetary order for \$750.00.
+I accept the evidence before me that the tenant has failed to pay \$1860.00 in rent.
+I find that the landlord is entitled to recover the rental arrears and I grant the landlord a monetary order for \$1860.00.
+Conclusion I grant the landlord an order of possession and a monetary order under section 67 for \$1860.00.

-Conclusion

-I grant the landlord an order of possession and a monetary order under section 67 for \$750.00.
 This order may be filed in the Small Claims Division of the Provincial Court and enforced as an order of that Court.
 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

-Dated: February 17, 2014
+Dated: November 25, 2014 Residential Tenancy Branch